Jackie Clark Music Logo

 How to learn piano at home:

+How to learn the piano at home is easy; in fact, it has been done for hundreds of years.
 The piano has beckoned aspiring musicians for centuries, yet it is not hard to learn.
 Today, the dream of learning this timeless instrument is more accessible than ever, thanks to the sheer number of online piano classes, some good and some not.
 Whether you prefer the structure of sheet music or want to improvise by ear, online learning platforms offer a path to learn to play the piano or keyboard amazingly well.
 For homeschooling, there is often little other choice.

 This guide delves into the exciting world of online piano learning, exploring the different instructional approaches and the differences between learning with music and by ear.
 We’ll advise you on choosing the most suitable online course and releasing your inner pianist.